 What to do next?

-Spend some time thinking about your strengths and weaknesses and make an appointment to speak to your tutor or advisor
+Spend some time thinking about your strengths and weaknesses and make an appointment to speak to your tutor or mentor

-- Tell the group you are autistic and how it affects you – calmly, without getting upset or using it as an excuse for not doing work.
+- Tell the group you are autistic and how it affects you – autism is not an excuse, but it is the context.

 - Make a list with two columns: in the left column put the things you are most worried about relating to group work and in the right column, write down how you might be able to resolve these issues.

-- Discuss this list with a trusted person at home or uni, like a parent, your disability advisor, a mentor or a tutor.
+- Discuss this list with a trusted person at home or uni, like a parent, a mentor or a tutor.

 Questions to think about

-These are things you can talk to your disability advisor and your personal tutor about.
+These are things you can talk to your mentor and your personal tutor about.
 Some are good practice anyway, others you may have to make a case for:

 - Telling the group you are autistic and how it affects you